 Digital Paintings based Expression.

+In this picture I was trying to emphasis stress.
 I used very rough and sketchy lines ( like Danny O' Connor) on the shading, a technique I think I will continue into the actual piece.

 FURTHER RESEARCH